Nikon D780 vs Panasonic LX15

 It is notable that the D780 has a hotshoe, while the LX15 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Studio photographers will appreciate that the Nikon D780 (unlike the LX15) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the D780 and the LX15 are recent models that are part of the current product line-up.
 The LX15 replaced the earlier Panasonic LX7, while the D780 followed on from the Nikon D750.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D780 Manual (free pdf) or the online Panasonic LX15 Manual.
+Further information on the features and operation of the D780 and LX15 can be found, respectively, in the Nikon D780 Manual (free pdf) or the online Panasonic LX15 Manual.

 So how do things add up?
 Is the Nikon D780 better than the Panasonic LX15 or vice versa?
 The listing below highlights the relative strengths of the two models.